reab5555/Movies-Recommender-Autoencoder/README.md

 This project implements a movie recommendation system using an Autoencoder to predict and recommend movies to users.
 The dataset used is a subset of the Netflix Prize dataset, which includes user ratings for movies.

-Due to the computational requirements, only a quarter of the dataset is used for training.

 ## Table of Contents

 - [Introduction](#introduction)